Next Start

 Truck wheel alignment is not an adjustment of the wheels themselves, but of the axles and tires to ensure that the wheels are pointing straight and in the right direction.

-It takes trained diesel technicians to perform heavy-duty and semitruck alignments.
+It takes trained diesel technicians to perform heavy-duty and semi truck alignments.
 To begin the process, they will get the tolerances and specifications for the specific set of wheels they’re working on.
 They do this by looking through a database of heavy-duty vehicles.

-Angles are measured on each wheel using electronic sensors These angles are then compared to the specifications that are listed for the vehicle using an alignment machine.
+Angles are measured on each wheel using electronic sensors.
+These angles are then compared to the specifications that are listed for the vehicle using an alignment machine.
 Then, technicians will work to adjust different suspension angles.
 Some of these angles include:

 • Caster: Caster refers to the angle of the steering axis when viewed from the side of a vehicle.
-A positive caster can occur when the steering axis tilts more toward the driver, and negative caster refers to when the steering axis tilts toward the front of a vehicle.
+A positive caster can occur when the steering axis tilts more toward the driver, and a negative caster refers to when the steering axis tilts toward the front of a vehicle.

 • Toe: The toe suspension angle is how much tires are turning inward or outward when viewed from above.
 Toe-in alignment is when both tires are angled in, and toe-out is the opposite.